 If you are an Indigenous artist, Arts Law through our Artists in the Black service can give you legal advice about legal and business matters related to your art practice.
 Some of the things you might need to talk to us about include:

 We also provide advice to Indigenous arts organisations.

 Please note due to high demand for our services, our online form is closed over the holiday period from 7 December 2017 until 15 January 2018.

 If your query is related to copyright you may wish to contact the Australian Copyright Council for assistance.

 If you have already logged a query, we are dealing with all queries in the order we received them.
 Please be aware that we are currently experiencing lengthy delays in the turnaround time for legal advice but we will keep you posted via email as to the status of your query.
 Please check this page for updates to our legal advice service.

 Once we have processed your query we will call you back.
 If you would prefer, please phone 1800 221 457 and leave a message, and we will call you back.

-We have an Indigenous Liaison Officer who you will speak with you about your matter.
+Arts Law has an Artists in the Black Coordinator who you will speak with you about your matter.
 If they are not available one of Arts Law's administration staff can take your request, or we can have the Indigenous Liaison Officer to call you back.